brenoepics/vitepress-carbon/packages/demo/src/guide/introduction.md

 its clean and elegant style, VitePress Carbon offers a seamless documentation experience, perfect for projects seeking simplicity and sophistication.

+## Try it online

+Check out the [StackBlitz](https://stackblitz.com/edit/vp-carbon?file=README.md) demo to see VitePress Carbon in action.

 ## Installation

 To create a project with VitePress Carbon theme, you have three options: